dhwanish-3/OS-Lab-Notes/Stage 15/Resource Manager Module.md

     - prints the word in R3
     - releases the terminal using Release Terminal

-- invoker must save the registers in use to th kernel stack od the process invoking the module
+- invoker must save the registers in use to the kernel stack of the process invoking the module

 - R0 -> used for return value

 - Acquire Terminal function
     - waits in a loop
-    - repeatedly invokes the scheduler if the terminal is not fre
+    - repeatedly invokes the scheduler if the terminal is not free
     - this kind of  waiting loop is called **Busy loop or Busy wait**

 #### Need for a Busy Loop or Busy wait